 If you are a temporary worker employed through an agency, it is best to report the injury to both companies.
 That way, regardless of which covers the claim, you will have made an initial report.

 Workers’ compensation claims can be complicated.
 If you were hurt while on the job you can get the help you need from an experienced Atlanta workers’ compensation attorney.
-Contact The Bader Law Firm today to discuss the details of your claim.
+Contact Bader Scott Injury Lawyers today to discuss the details of your claim.